clemgbld/crafting-interpreters/target/classes/challenges-10.md

 How do you handle the tricky case of an anonymous function expression occurring in an expression statement:

 fun () {};

+--

+Implemented in Parser and Interpreter classes

+the trick is to report an error when there is no name in a statement but not in an expression.
+I wrapped the function statement in an expression that i called lambda.

+## 3

+Is this program valid?

+fun scope(a) {
+var a = "local";
+}
+In other words, are a function’s parameters in the same scope as its local variables, or in an outer scope?
+What does Lox do?

+--

+yes they are in the same scope.
+What about other languages you are familiar with? it the programming languages i'm familiar they are in the same scope but redeclaring it would cause a syntax error.
+What do you think a language should do? i expect the language to report a syntax error.